axiezai/wcm_datasci_basics_02environment/_episodes/02-tools.md

 But `grep -R` can be improved in many ways, such as ignoring `.git` folders, using multi CPU support.
 Many `grep` alternatives have been developed, including [`ack`](https://beyondgrep.com/), [`ag`](https://github.com/ggreer/the_silver_searcher) and [`rg`](https://github.com/BurntSushi/ripgrep).
 All of them are fantastic and pretty much provide the same functionality.
 For now I am sticking with ripgrep (`rg`), given how fast and intuitive it is.
 Some examples:

 ~~~
-# Find all python files where I used the requests library
+# Find all python files where I used the numpy library
-rg -t py 'import requests'
+rg -t py 'import numpy'

 # Find all files (including hidden files) without a shebang line
 rg -u --files-without-match "^#!"

 # Find all matches of foo and print the following 5 lines
 rg foo -A 5

 # Print statistics of matches (# of matched lines and files )
 rg --stats PATTERN
 ~~~